Fulguritude/code-discovery-exercises/OCaml/README.md

 The below is mandatory.

-   - **You will explicitly type your function's input and output types.** Yes, OCaml has type inference; no, this does not lead to immediately legible and maintainable code; yes, you want to type explicitly.
-Only very trivial lambdas (eg `fun x y -> x ^ " " ^ y`) can be excepted from this rule.
+   - **You will explicitly type your function's input and output types.** Yes, OCaml has type inference; no, this does not lead to immediately legible and maintainable code; yes, you want to type explicitly, especially when it comes to things you'll use to compose, or which you'll expose to other programmers.
+Only trivial lambdas (eg `fun x y -> x ^ " " ^ y`) can be excepted from this rule.
+Typing variables within a function is unnecessary if each sub-operation is neatly assigned to a well-named intermediary variable.

    - **Every `in` keyword, every semicolon `;`, and every pair of semicolons `;;` should be followed by a newline.** A possible exception is for tiny `print_endline(); let ... in` or `let ... in let ...in` expressions that can be aligned vertically and would be less legible if converted to calls of a two-line internal function (quite rare).